greymd/tmux-xpanes/man/man.md

 `xpanes` and `tmux-xpanes` (alias of `xpanes`) commands have following features.

-* Split tmux window into multiple panes.
+* Split tmux window into multiple panes
-  * Build command lines from given arguments & execute them on the panes.
+  * Build command lines from given arguments & execute them on the panes
-* Runnable from outside of tmux session.
+* Runnable from outside of tmux session
-* Runnable from inside of tmux session.
+* Runnable from inside of tmux session
-* Record operation log.
+* Record operation log
-* Layout arrangement for panes.
+* Layout arrangement for panes
+* Displaying pane title on each pane
-* Generate command lines from standard input (Pipe mode).
+* Generate command lines from standard input (Pipe mode)

 OPTIONS
 -------